game-ci/documentation/docs/github/getting-started.md

 # Getting started

-Unity Actions provides the fastest and **easiest** way to automatically test and build any Unity project.
+Unity Actions provide the fastest and **easiest** way to automatically test and build any Unity project.

-There are a few parts to setting up Unity Actions.
+There are a few parts to setting up a workflow.
 Steps may slightly differ depending on each license type.

 ## Mental model